-The Common Rule specifically excludes some activities from its definition of research; these activities are not subject to any provisions of the Common Rule.111 For example, public health surveillance activities, including the collection and testing of information or biospecimens, which are conducted, supported, requested, ordered, required, or authorized by a public health authority are not considered "research" for purposes of Common Rule applicability.112
+The Common Rule specifically excludes some activities from its definition of research; these activities are not subject to any provisions of the Common Rule.
+445 For example, public health surveillance activities, including the collection and testing of information or biospecimens, which are conducted, supported, requested, ordered, required, or authorized by a public health authority are not considered "research" for purposes of Common Rule applicability.
+446

-The Common Rule also exempts some types of research from its requirements;113 the Office for Human Research Protections (OHRP, an office within HHS) strongly recommends that an Institutional Review Board (IRB) or administrative review process be utilized to determine whether proposed research is considered exempt.114 Research meeting any of the following definitions is not subject to any Common Rule requirements:
+The Common Rule also exempts some types of research from its requirements; 447 the Office for Human Research Protections (OHRP, an office within HHS) strongly recommends that an Institutional Review Board (IRB) or administrative review process be utilized to determine whether proposed research is considered exempt.
+448 Research meeting any of the following definitions is not subject to any Common Rule requirements:

-- 1. Research that only involves interactions using educational tests, survey procedures, interview procedures, or observation of public behavior115 or that involves benign behavioral interventions116 in conjunction with information collection from an adult participant (if the participant prospectively agrees to the intervention and information collection)117 if: - a.
+- 1. Research that only involves interactions using educational tests, survey procedures, interview procedures, or observation of public behavior 449 or that involves benign behavioral interventions 450 in conjunction with information collection from an adult participant (if the participant prospectively agrees to the intervention and information collection) if: - a.
 The researcher records information so that the participant's identity cannot be readily ascertained (directly or through linked identifiers); and/or - b.
 Disclosure of a participant's responses outside the research would not reasonably place the participant at risk of criminal or civil liability or be damaging to the participant's financial standing, employability, educational advancement, or reputation. - 2.
-Secondary research use of publicly available identifiable private information or identifiable biospecimens;118 - 3.
-Secondary research use of identifiable private information or identifiable biospecimens if the researcher records the information so that the subject's identity cannot be readily ascertained (directly or through linked identifiers), does not contact the subject, and will not re-identify the subject;119 - 4.
-Secondary research use of identifiable private information or identifiable biospecimens (limited to information collection and analysis) if such use is regulated under the HIPAA Privacy Rule for the purposes of "health care operations" or "research," or for "public health activities and purposes";120 - 5.
-Secondary research use of identifiable private information or identifiable biospecimens conducted by or on behalf of a federal department or agency using government-generated or -collected information obtained for non-research activities and maintained in systems of records (SORs) subject to the Privacy Act of 1974,121 if certain other requirements are met;122 and - 6.
-Research and demonstration projects designed to study, evaluate, improve, or examine public benefit or service programs that are conducted, supported by, or subject to approval of a federal department or agency.123
+Secondary research use of publicly available identifiable private information or identifiable biospecimens: 452 - 3.
+Secondary research use of identifiable private information or identifiable biospecimens if the researcher records the information so that the subject's identity cannot be readily ascertained (directly or through linked identifiers), does not contact the subject, and will not re-identify the subject; 453 - 4.
+Secondary research use of identifiable private information or identifiable biospecimens (limited to information collection and analysis) if such use is regulated under the HIPAA Privacy Rule for the purposes of "health care operations" or "research," or for "public health activities and purposes"; 454